KJackson0603/dockers/README.md

 -> first, go in each /opt/sw/
 -> second, docker-compose up -d : active the containers(redmine-app, redmine-db) -> third, docker-compose down : inactive the containers(mattermost-app, mattermost-db)

+* postgreDB will be pulled the image file from dockerhub.